Dimezis/RxBus/README.md

 This is a simple Rx Event Bus implementation using Kotlin.
 Includes small Android example project.

+You should think twice though before using an event bus in project, it might create a complicated data flow in your app and a nightmare for debugging later.

 ## How to use
 ```kotlin
 //subscribe to events